 The scientific aims of TITAN require a range of technical expertise in experimental, numerical, and modelling methods, requiring a balance of expertise (as shown for the main supervisors in Table 1.4).
 The DC supervisors are all considered leaders in their respective research fields, evidenced in all cases through established track records of high quality, high impact publication.
 Many members are recipients of best-paper awards from well attended international conferences showcasing research excellence, and almost all have had success in acquiring highly competitive research funding or fellowships.
 Many are editors or associate editors of high impact journals, and a significant number have established long-term collaborations with industry partners, evidenced by joint research publications and funding.
 Industrial supervisors and mentors all belong to major international aerospace companies.
 All hold doctoral degrees, and many years of practical aeroengine development experience.
 Specific details for all supervisors and mentors can be found in §7.

 All DC supervisors have prior experience of supervising graduate students, ranging from several to many years.
 The overwhelming majority have served on national or international PhD committees and are experienced in mentoring early career researchers.
-Supervisory teams (described previously in §1.3) will be chosen to ensure each DC has access to a highly experienced supervisor/mentor, to support younger members of the consortium.
+Supervisory teams (described previously in §1.3) will be chosen to ensure each DC has access to a highly experienced supervisor/mentor, to support the career development of younger members of the consortium.
 Supervisors will dedicate sufficient time and resources to supervision as outlined in §7, and the training committee will help with quality assurance.
+The training course in supervision practices at the start of the project will be particularly useful for more junior supervisors and those from industry, to ensure common standards are met, and support structures are in place.

 Table 1.4 Qualifications, expertise and experience of main supervisors (additional details for co-supervisors in table 7).